-Come From Away’s London West End production has announced an extension into 2020.
+Come From Away’s London West End production has announced an extension through to May 2020.

 With a score and book written by Irene Sankoff and David Hein, Come From Away proved a huge hit on Broadway before transferring to the West End at the start of 2019.

-Winner of Best New Musical at the Olivier Awards last month, producers today (May 15) announced the show has been extended through to 15 February 2020.
-The musical was previously booking until September.
+Winner of Best New Musical at the Olivier Awards this month, producers have announced the show has been extended through to 23 May 2020.
+The musical was previously booking until February.

 The critically acclaimed and award winning play shares the touching real-life story of the 7,000 air passengers from all over the world who were grounded in Canada during the wake of the 9/11 terror attacks, and the small Newfoundland community that invited these ‘come from aways’ into their lives.

 Come From Away’s uplifting story and soaring score saw it nominated for nine awards at the Olivier Awards in 2019, winning four.